astrelsky/Ghidra-Cpp-Class-Analyzer/README.md

 Building
 --------

-Prior to building, the GHIDRA_INSTALL_DIR environment variable and the version number in extension.properties must be correctly set.

-The target versions settings are as follows:

-* Ghidra_9.1: version=9.1
-* Ghidra_9.2-DEV: version=9.2

-Once the version has been correctly set, run the following command in a terminal of your choice.
+Run the following command in a terminal of your choice.

 `gradle buildExtension`